privefl/kaggle/competitions/whales/README.md

 - Siamese networks, wtfit?

+## Remarks

+- There are also many duplicates of the training data images in the test set, over 2000 or so.

+- 0.32 corresponds to submitting just new_whale for all test images.

 ## Easier challenges

 > If you're new to neural networks, I'd start with Digits, then Dog Breed, and then Whale.
 That will give you progressively harder challenges to work with.